 A complete blood count (CBC) is a measure of the cat’s blood cells and platelets and is indicated 1, 2 and 3 weeks after the first treatment of carboplatin.

-CBC prior to the next treatment and CBC 14-21 days after.
+CBC before the next treatment and CBC 14-21 days after.
 Myelosuppression typically appears 2-3 weeks after administration of carboplatin.
 It may be necessary to delay chemotherapy or reduce the dose in cats who are experiencing gastrointestinal toxicity or myelosuppression.

 Contact your veterinarian immediately if you notice any of the symptoms described above.